Praise for Appalachia’s Foodshed

 Diverse influences

-Appalachia’s new culinary landscape
+Appalachia’s growing culinary landscape

-Whether it is local corn turned into mountain moonshine or tortillas, wild mountain blackberries made into sweet rustic wine or a fancy reduction, apples picked and eaten raw or turned into a crisp hard cider, foraged mountain herbs brewed as a pot of tea or flavoring a farmhouse ale, forest honey dripped onto a biscuit or fermented into a sweet mead, the Appalachian region provides endless possibilities for beverage and food creation and experimentation.
-The resulting culinary fusion and creativity taking place today in Appalachia takes a backseat to no other region of the United States.
-Likewise the region’s beverage producers are now making some of the finest beers, ciders, meads, and distilled spirits found anywhere.
+Whether it is local corn turned into tortillas or mountain moonshine; wild blackberries made into sweet, rustic wine or a fancy reduction; apples picked and baked into a pie or juiced and fermented into a crisp hard cider; foraged mountain herbs brewed as a pot of tea or flavoring a farmhouse ale; forest honey dripped onto a biscuit or fermented into a sweet mead; the Appalachian region provides endless possibilities for beverage and food creation and experimentation.